Transitioning to a New Life

-There’s a lot to consider when discussing retirement living with your family, whether it’s independent living, personal care or even a nursing home.
+There’s a lot to consider when discussing retirement living with your family, whether it’s independent living, assisted senior living or even a skilled nursing facility.
 Once decided, you then should discuss what to expect when moving.
 Here are a few tips to help make the transition a smooth one for the resident and family.

 Expect lingering anxiety

 You’ve taken an important step in selecting a senior living community.
 While you should be relieved with that decision, you or your loved one may feel anxious about the new lifestyle or overwhelmed with the upcoming move (packing, movers, etc.).
 Acknowledge each worry and address it or talk openly about the change.
 Ignoring those feelings may mean they will re-appear at a later time, likely with more stress.

 Think practically, yet sensitively

 If moving from a family home, likely you or your loved one will need to downsize.
 Request the floor plan and room measurements from the staff.
 Consider this an opportunity to buy new furniture or decorations.
 Then be practical about what can fit and the ideal flow of the senior living residence.
 However also be sensitive that although some items may not fit logistically or be appropriate, they still may have sentimental value.
 Talk to other family members or friends about moving those items to their home to enjoy or even take a photo of it and keep in a place you or your loved will see often and reminisce.

 The staff can suggest moving consultants and companies.
 These can be great resources, even just for peace of mind.
 Plan accordingly for the packing and actual moving, and be sure to include time to reflect upon those sentimental items.